kevinvv/A-Novice-Video-Vibration-Analysis-Framework-with-Motion-Magnification/README.md

     - Evaluate.py (contains the evaluation process)

 main.py (entry point for the code)
-README.md (you are here)
+RoI_select.py (used to create RoI for videos) results.py (used to generate overview from evaluation folder) README.md (you are here)

 ## Run
 execute the [main.py](main.py) in the terminal to start the process.
 Look at the [main.py](main.py) file if you want to see how it works.

-As of now it does not contain any args but there are variables you can change in the file.
+As of now, it does not contain any args but there are variables you can change in the file.

 # Data Collection
 This chapter contains information on how the data for the paper has been collected.
 First, we will describe the [Video Collection Setup](#video-collection-setup) used to collect the data after which the [experiments](#experiment-setups) are outlined.